© 2025 Hawaiʻi Public Radio

 Rep. Nadine Nakamura addresses the state House as speaker for the first time on Jan.
 15, 2025.

-Hawaiʻi Public Radio is tracking the latest news inside the Hawaiʻi State Capitol as lawmakers work throughout the 2025 legislative session, which runs from Jan.
+Hawaiʻi Public Radio tracked the latest news inside the Hawaiʻi State Capitol as lawmakers worked throughout the 2025 legislative session from Jan.
 15 to May 2.

 On this page, you'll also find interviews from HPR's The Conversation with state lawmakers, appointed officials, and leaders such as Gov. Josh Green, Senate President Ron Kouchi and House Speaker Nadine Nakamura.